-If you’re looking to orthodontic treatment to improve your smile, you may be wondering if braces or Invisalign are a better option for you.
+If you’re looking for orthodontic treatment to improve your smile, you may be wondering if braces or Invisalign are a better option for you.
 Dr. Ryan Williams compares and contrasts the two treatment options.

 Today, there are a host of treatment options available.
 Two of the most common are braces and Invisalign.
 Braces are the traditional way of straightening teeth using brackets and wires.
 There is a reason they are still the most commonly used method – they are effective and efficient.
 But more and more patients are turning to more discreet options such as Invisalign.
-Invisalign uses a series of clear, comfortable and removable aligners to move your teeth to their ideal locations.
+Adult Invisalign uses a series of clear, comfortable, and removable aligners to move your teeth to their ideal locations.
 So, which option is best for you – braces or Invisalign?

 “Braces and Invisalign each have their advantages, as well as their disadvantages,” says Dr. Ryan Williams of Rose Rock Orthodontics.
 “As with anything else in life, each treatment option may have features that you really like, but they also may have some that you don’t love.
 The best way to know which is right for you is to schedule a consultation with a board-certified orthodontist.”

-Benefits of metal braces
+Benefits of Metal Braces

 The biggest advantage to metal braces is that this treatment is suitable for all patients, no matter how severe the orthodontic issue is.
 Traditional braces are the most powerful and efficient treatment option available.
 They apply the necessary force to guide even the most difficult cases.

 Today’s braces aren’t the same as those of the past.
-Not only are metal braces sleeker and more discreet than ever, traditional bracket and wire braces can also be clear or made of ceramic material to allow for them to blend in better with your natural tooth color.
+Not only are metal braces sleeker and more discreet than ever, but the traditional bracket and wire braces can also be clear or made of ceramic material to allow for them to blend in better with your natural tooth color.
 And if you really want the dependability of metal braces, but want to be as discreet as possible, lingual braces are an option.
 These braces fit along the lingual, or tongue, side of the teeth, rendering them completely invisible to others.

-Drawbacks to metal braces
+Drawbacks to Metal Braces